J.Y. Park: Personal life

+Relationships

 In 1999, Park Jin-young married Seo Yoon-jeong.
 In March 2009, the couple announced their divorce.
 On October 10, 2013, he married a woman nine years younger than him.
 On January 25, 2019, his daughter was born, and Park wrote "This Small Hand" for her and his father, with a documentary-style music video released on February 9.
 In the music video, it was revealed that his father was in the late stage of Alzheimer's disease and could no longer recognize him.
 All proceeds from the song went to the Green Umbrella Foundation (ChildFund Korea) to help children in need.

+Religion

 Park is a born-again Christian and leads weekly Bible practices.
 Park turned to several faiths to fill the "void in [his] heart" after his divorce before finding his faith in Christianity.